 - Lay one chicken fillet flat on a plate.
 Put one sage leaf (or half if you like to taste it less).
 Spoon a dollop of the gorgonzola mixture.
 Roll to close.
 Secure with a food stick.
 Repeat until you finish all the chicken.

-- In a saucepan with extra virgin olive oil, sautè all the chicken rolls until they get a good golden color on medium flame.
+- In a saucepan with extra virgin olive oil on medium flame, sautè all the chicken rolls until they get a good golden color.

 - Pour the port in the saucepan while putting up the flame.
 Let the alcohol evaporate.
 When it evaporates and the sauce thickens, turn off the fire.